- - Articulating long-term strategic priorities that guide near-term decisions.

 This page centralizes information about the UW budget from multiple sources.
+State budget details are provided via Planning & Budgeting briefs and details about requests for state funding can be found here.
+Annual budget discussion information is available here.
 Be sure to visit the pages listed to the right and subscribe to the OPBlog, where you will get the most up-to-date information about the UW budget and more.

 A new funding paradigm

-Although state funds comprise a small percentage of the UW’s multibillion-dollar annual budget, alongside tuition revenue, state funds are a primary support for the UW’s core instructional mission in addition to being leveraged to secure outside research, medical and philanthropic funding that creates discovery, jobs and overall economic impact for the state.
+State funding comprises a small percentage of the UW’s multibillion-dollar annual budget; however, alongside tuition revenue, it is a primary support for the UW’s core instructional mission.
+In addition, state funds are leveraged to secure outside research, medical and philanthropic funding that create discovery, jobs and overall economic impact for the state.

-However, the trend of supplanting state support with tuition revenue has continued in throughout the current biennium (through FY13).
-Although total per-student funding in constant dollars will be approximately the same in 2013 as it was in 1990, the state will cover only 29% of that funding level in 2013, compared to 82% in 1990.
+Although this added support means total per-student funding in constant dollars will be approximately $1,000 higher in 2014 than it was in 1990, the state will cover only 30% of that funding level in 2014, compared to 82% in 1990.
 This is a major shift in the UW funding model.

 - 1990: Funding per student was $17,000 – the state paid 82% and the student 18%